church website design - church123.com.

-.... has been funded, initially, from donations in memory of Kathleen Savage who was herself a recipient of a shawl (pictured on the front of the attached leaflet - please see the link below) during the final stages of her illness.
-It was a very meaningful gesture made by a similar ministry at First United Methodist Church, Conway, Arkansas USA.
+.... was funded, initially, from donations in memory of Kathleen Savage who was herself a recipient of a shawl (pictured on the front of the attached leaflet - please see the link HERE) during the final stages of her illness.
+It was a very meaningful gesture inspired by a similar ministry of her family and friends at

 · making a shawl, a blanket or a wrap;